COMING SOON – www.uacommunitycenter.com

-Since beginning to meet, the Task Force has determined the process would be best served by securing the professional assistance of a consultant team experienced in conducting feasibility studies of this nature.
-A Request for Qualifications (RFQ) process was initiated by the City in early September, and a Selection Subcommittee has been formed to review resulting RFQ submissions and to make a recommendation on the preferred firm.
-It is anticipated that the consultant team will be on board and beginning its work with the Task Force in November.
-See the Selection Subcommittee section below for more information and meeting details.
+Early in the process, the Task Force determined their work would be best served by securing the professional assistance of a consultant team experienced in conducting feasibility studies of this nature.
+A Request for Qualifications (RFQ) process was initiated by the City in early September, and a Selection Subcommittee was formed to review resulting RFQ submissions and to make a recommendation on the preferred firm.
+The subcommittee selected the team of Williams Architects, with subconsultants OHM Advisors and PROS Consulting.
+The Task Force of the Whole agreed with the selection and unanimously voted to recommend to City Council that the City contract with Williams.
+City Council approved the recommendation on November 25.
+See the Selection Subcommittee section below for more information.

 The Task Force has also determined that it will be appropriate to form additional subcommittees to work on the following topic areas:

 Please watch for updates on this exciting process and how you can be involved.